Your Visit

 Is there a Classical:NEXT App?

 Yes!
-With the Classical:NEXT App you can dive in to the full programme, event info and contacts, right on your phone!
+With the Classical:NEXT App you can dive in to the full programme, and find contacts right on your phone!
 Just log in with your C:N Connect Username and password.
-Download it now to get started:
+Stay tuned for the updates for Classical:NEXT 2026… Get started here: